Firefly (franchise): Plot synopsis

 The franchise is set in the year 2517, after humanity's arrival in a new star system, and follows the adventures of the renegade crew of Serenity, a "Firefly-class" spaceship.
 Whedon described the Serenity crew members as "nine people looking into the blackness of space and seeing nine different things".

 The franchise explores the lives of people who fought on the losing side of a civil war and now make a living as part of the pioneer culture that exists on the fringes of their star system.
 In addition, it is set in a future where the only two surviving superpowers, the United States and China, fused to form the central federal government, called the Alliance, resulting in the fusion of the two cultures as well.
 According to Whedon's vision, "nothing will change in the future: technology will advance, but we will still have the same political, moral, and ethical problems as today."

 Characters

 The franchise stars the crew of the ship Serenity: Captain Malcolm "Mal" Reynolds, second-in-command Zoe Washburne, pilot Hoban "Wash" Washburne, Companion Inara Serra, mercenary Jayne Cobb, mechanic Kaywinnet Lee "Kaylee" Frye, Doctor Simon Tam, prodigy River Tam and preacher Shepherd Book.

 Video media

 Firefly

-Firefly, the first part of the franchise, was a short-lived TV series.
+Firefly was initially broadcast on Fox from September 20 to December 20, 2002.
 One season of 14 episodes was produced.
-The series was initially broadcast on Fox from September 20 to December 20, 2002.
-Fox canceled it after 11 episodes were aired.
-The remaining 3 episodes eventually debuted in 2003 on the Sci Fi Channel in the United Kingdom.
-Despite its relatively short lifespan, the series received strong sales when it was released on DVD and has large fan support campaigns.
+Fox canceled the show after 11 episodes were aired, and the remaining 3 episodes debuted in 2003 on the Sci Fi Channel in the United Kingdom.
+Despite its relatively short lifespan, the series received strong sales when it was released on DVD and had large fan support campaigns.
 It won an Emmy Award in 2003 for "Outstanding Special Visual Effects for a Series."